schepal/dsci_532_group-209/README.md

 ## Functionality
-Users are able to interactively engage with the dashboard by adjusting the cells of the alchohol type and respective geographic location of interest.
+Users are able to interactively engage with the dashboard by adjusting the cells of the alcohol type and respective geographic location of interest.